fastrgv/RufasSlider/README.md

 ------------------------------------------------------
 **GNU/Linux** => gnuAll.sh:

-utilizes semi-standard shared libraries that are delivered in this bundle under ./gnulibs/, along with the non-standard static libraries SDL2 & SFML.
+utilizes semi-standard shared libraries that are delivered in this bundle under ./gnulibs/, along with the non-standard static libraries SDL2.
 This was used to build the executable, which should run in the presence of ./gnulibs/, whether or not your system already has those libraries.
 The runtime loader will prefer system libraries if they are present.

 If the delivered linux binary does not run, rebuild all using gnuAll.sh.
 In case of problems, try installing gnat from Ada Libre because the g++ compiler that comes with it works fine.